-Supporting academic and public discourse on our human nature and current state.
+Supporting academic and public discourse in the psychological and social sciences.
 Specializing in (1) educational development and leadership; (2) writing, editing, and content creation; and (3) individual, group, and community consulting.

 I am excited to announce that the second Canadian edition of our personality text, Personality Psychology: Domains of Knowledge about Human Nature (by Larsen, Buss, King, & Ensley, 2020), is out!
 Here’s a short description from McGraw-Hill: The field of personality psychology is now entering a golden age of sorts, and the changes made to the Canadian edition convey a discipline that is vibrant in a way it has never been before.
 After all, no other field is devoted to the study of all that it means to be human.
 Like the editions before it, major findings, both classical and contemporary, are presented in the context of six key domains (Dispositional, Biological, Intrapsychic, Cognitive/Experimental, Social and/Culture, and Adjustment), providing a foundation for the analysis and understanding of human personality.
 The 2nd Canadian Edition features the latest in Canadian research.
 Content has been updated throughout to ensure information is current, relevant and relatable to today’s student.
 This resource is ideal for degree-level Personality Psychology courses, or for any learner eager to explore personality psychology from a Canadian perspective.